 Why this?
 Well, as I’ve explained elsewhere upon this site, I am suffering Preoccupied Attachment Trauma, and, if I’m going to find any value at all in talk therapy, then I’m going to do so by finding moral support in taking action.
 Attachment Trauma has led to dissociation, and in particular emotional numbness, and that in particular is what I’m seeking help overcoming.
 I simply refuse to “forgive” my mother by rejecting myself to get accepted by her and others, only to not be truly accepted by them, even so; no I find it best to to accept myself at the expense of her’s, and others’ rejection.

-I wish had a book focusing on numbness,. given how it’s been variously dubbed as being emotionally frozen, emotionally numb, emotionally blunting, “flatlining”–dissociated, learned helplessness, apathy, represed anger, alexithymia, anhedonia, and, I’m sure, more.
+I wish had a book focusing on numbness,. given how it’s been variously dubbed as being emotionally frozen, emotionally numb, emotionally blunting, a chronic “freeze response,” “flatlining”–dissociated, learned helplessness, apathy, represed anger, alexithymia, anhedonia, and, I’m sure, more.
 I just feel zero drive, or passion, and a lack of endorphins, but whatever you call it, there’s very little literature, upon the subject.
 Mostly, I feel unable to express any boundaries, or have them respected.

 Most helpful though, was Healing Developmental Trauma by Laurence Heller, progenitor of NARM therapy.
 Of particular importance is Chapter 8, on page 125: Understanding the Connection Survival Style.
 It discusses not just my trauma tendencies, but also their antidotes, but more pointedly, it brings up dissociation.
 I went numb back in 2006-2007, in the cycle described, on pg 131–I sensed threat, had a “high arousal,” a “thwarted fight response,” dissociation, emotional detachment, emotional numbing, a lot of acting in-out of aggression, and finally, “diminished aliveness.”
 Above all, you see, what has held me back, is I just don’t see any way forward, and that is what I seek help finding.